slecrom/ENS_HTS_2021/index.md

 # Introduction

-This GitHub directory is the support for the course "Functional genomic data analysis: transcriptomics"
+This GitHub directory is the used for the course "Functional genomic data analysis: transcriptomics"

 ***